FlutterVivekKumar/Let-s_Connect/README.md

 ## Usage
 - Upon launching the app, users can sign in or create an account to access the chat features.
-- Users can start new conversations by selecting a contact from their list and sending messages in the chat interface.
+- Users can start new conversations by  sending messages in the chat interface.
 - Notifications will be delivered to users' devices when they receive new messages, even if the app is in the background.

 ## Contributing